-People often ask themselves “what’s so great about solar energy?”
-We are here to answer that question and many more about solar.
-Solar power has become a leader in renewable energy & can easily help you become a leader in sustainable energy in your area.
-We do our best to ensure going solar fits your budget and helps you save (and earn!) money along the way.
+We do our best to ensure going solar fits your budget and you can take advantage of the economic benefits of solar.
 You can even use some of the savings and earnings from solar incentives to pay back the money you’ve borrowed.

 Apart from the obvious environmental benefits, there are countless other reasons to make the switch from fossil fuels to renewables.
 Here are 5 more reasons to consider solar energy for your home:

 If you can pay your current utility bill, you can afford to go solar.
 Your monthly solar payment will likely be the same or less than your current electric bill.
 Even in the short-term, you’re saving or breaking even.
 In addition, until year 10 of your solar purchase, you will be earning money through your solar incentive program.
 Our customers take advantage of this and treat their solar investment as a secondary, passive income.
 Upon breaking even, you will get your full return on investment (ROI) and will become cash-flow positive.

 When installing solar, you can add a home storage system to save energy for future use– with or without sunshine!
 Talk to us about adding battery storage to your installation to maximize your investment in solar.

 David S. of Fitchburg, MA installed a solar system with an initial cost of $34,256.52 and after tax credits and rebates, the net cost of the system came out to be $22,979.56.
 In year 1, David had an SREC income of $1,999.83 and an energy savings of $2,310.91, therefore, a yearly savings/earnings of $4,310.71.
 With the net cost of $22,979.56. divided by the yearly savings/earnings of $4,310.71, David will be cash flow positive in 5.33 years.